ant-wireless/ANT_in_Android/README.md

 For such chipsets, integration with the Bluetooth stack is required to communicate with and control the chip.
 Talk to your chipset provider for more details.

+* **Legacy Compatibility Library** - This non-functional library is required to maintain compatibility with certain versions of the Android ANT stack.
 * **ANT HAL** - This C library communicates with the firmware to send and receive messages as well as control the chipset.
 * **ANT HAL Service** - This Android application is a JNI wrapper for ANT HAL.